kubernetes/website/content/en/docs/setup/production-environment/_index.md

   multiple zones in the same region, it can improve the chances that your cluster will continue to function even if one zone becomes unavailable.
   See [Running in multiple zones](/docs/setup/best-practices/multiple-zones/) for details.
-- *Manage on-going features*: If you plan to keep your cluster over time, there are tasks you need to do to maintain its health and security.
+- *Manage ongoing features*: If you plan to keep your cluster over time, there are tasks you need to do to maintain its health and security.
 For example, if you installed with kubeadm, there are instructions to help you with [Certificate Management](/docs/tasks/administer-cluster/kubeadm/kubeadm-certs/)